Table of Contents

 A. Cell Phone Usage

 Cell phone usage that disturbs other patrons or staff is not permitted in the library.
 We request that patrons turn cell phones to silent or vibrate when in the library, and be considerate of those around you by speaking quietly for brief periods of time.
-Phone calls that require more extended periods of time will be limited to the lobby, vestibule or outside areas of the buildings.
+Patrons taking phone calls that are loud and interfere with other patrons’ use of the library in accordance with section 10 will be asked to move outside or to an unoccupied part of the library.
 Please do not use cell phones at the patron service desks.

 11. Parental/Guardian Supervisory Responsibilities